mastra-ai/template-text-to-sql/README.md

 This interactive demo will:
 1. Prompt you for a database connection string
-2. Show you the introspected schema
+2. Ask if you want to seed the database with sample data
+3. Automatically introspect the database schema
-3. Ask for your natural language query
+4. Ask for your natural language query
-4. Show the generated SQL with explanations
+5. Show the generated SQL with explanations
-5. Let you approve or modify the query
+6. Let you approve or modify the query
-6. Execute and display results
+7. Execute and display results

 ### Using in Your Application